Japan's yield control faces biggest test to date as BOJ debates policy

 But whether the BOJ can afford to wait that long is uncertain.

 Instead of fixing market distortions with its heavy-handed defence of the 0.5% yield cap, the BOJ is aggravating them, critics say.
-Market expectations of an early rate hike have boosted yields broadly, with the eight-year moving higher than the 10-year yield.
+Market expectations of an early rate hike have boosted yields broadly, with eight- and nine-year yields moving higher than the yield of the 10-year note.

 In considering the BOJ's options, some analysts bet it will further widen the band and allow the 10-year yield to rise as far as 0.75%.
 Others expect the central bank to raise the 10-year yield target above 0%, change it to one targeting a shorter-dated maturity, or abandon it altogether.